jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 Unfortunately, the borrowchecker can't reason across functions, and therefore incorrectly rejects the function.

-The borrowchecker is not only overly conservative when checking loans across functions; it can't reason well about control flow _within_ a function, either.
+The borrowchecker is not only overly conservative when checking loans across functions; it can't even reason well about control flow _within_ a function.
 The following example is a famous illustration of how it can't properly reason across _branches_, either:

 @@rustcode